Kuiter/vegs-repo/README.md

 npm run start-watch
 ```

 Doing this both applications are hosted in "development mode", after changing source files the applications are recompiled, and the sever is automatically restarted.
-The above commands act as aliases for the following commands specified in the respective package.json (see listing \ref{it:package}) file in the root folder of each application.
+The above commands act as aliases for the following commands specified in the respective package.json file in the root folder of each application.

 ```
 # front-end